 Input box Description Authentication type Specify the authentication type.
 Possible values: Certificate - authentication is based on a local and a remote certificate.

-Input box Description Certificate Authority - authentication is performed through a local and a remote certificate signed by the selected CA. PSK (preshared key) - authentication is based on the entry of a password.
+Certificate Authority - authentication is performed through a local and a remote certificate signed by the selected CA. PSK (preshared key) - authentication is based on the entry of a password.
 PSK (preshared key) For authentication type PSK (preshared key) only - specify the required password here.
 Local certificate The certificate of the firewall for authentication.
 This must contain a private key.
-Local identifier If this field is empty, PSK authentication automatically uses the outgoing IP address of the firewall and, for certificate authentication the default is the distinguished name (DN) of the selected local certificate.
+Local identifier If this field is empty, PSK authentication automatically uses the outgoing IP address of the firewall, and certificate authentication automatically uses the distinguished name (DN) of the selected local certificate.
 For PSK authentication, the following values are allowed: IP addresses, fully qualified domain names (FQDN), e-mail addresses (FQUN), and free text between quotation marks (").
-For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct Extended Authentication order), but may be specified as a wildcard (e.g. CN=) - any subject alternative names (SAN) of the selected certificate.
-Enables the optional use of extended user authentication.
-Once you have selected a security profile, the following options are available: No Extended Authentication - Do not perform extended authentication.
-XAUTH (IKEv1) - Either the local user database or a RADIUS server is used (depending on whether or not RADIUS is active in the IPSec settings).
-EAP First Round - An external RADIUS server is used, which must be enabled in the IPSec settings.
-The configuration for the RADIUS server is made in the IPSec settings.
-The settings in the Local section are used to authenticate the firewall at the remote terminal.
-The remote terminal only authenticates itself via EAP.
-EAP Second Round - An external RADIUS server is used, which must be enabled in the IPSec settings.
-The configuration for the RADIUS server is used, which must be enabled in the IPSec settings.
-The configuration for the RADIUS server is used, which must be enabled in the IPSec settings.
-The configuration for the RADIUS server is made in the IPSec settings.
-The settings in the Local section are used to authenticate the firewall at the remote terminal.
-The remote party authenticates to the firewall using the PSK or a certificate and then performs EAP authentication.
+For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct

+Input box Description order), but may be specified as a wildcard (e.g. $CN=)$ - any subject alternative names (SAN) of the selected certificate.
+Extended authentication Enables the optional use of additional user authentication.
+Once you have selected a security profile, you have the following options: No Extended Authentication - Do not perform extended authentication.
+XAUTH (IKEv1) - Either the local user database or a RADIUS server is used (depending on whether RADIUS is enabled in the IPsec settings or not).
+EAP First Round - This uses an external RADIUS server, which must be enabled in the IPsec settings.
+The RADIUS server is configured in the IPsec settings.
+The settings in the Local section are used to authenticate the firewall at the remote site.
+The remote site authenticates via EAP only.
+EAP Second Round - This uses an external RADIUS server, which must be enabled in the IPsec settings.
+The RADIUS server is configured in the IPsec settings.
+The settings in the Local section are used to authenticate the firewall at the remote site.
+The remote site uses PSK or a certificate to authenticate at the firewall and then performs an EAP authentication.
 EAP-TLS - Corresponds to the EAP First Round variant with the difference that a TLS certificate is used for EAP authentication.
-For IKEv1, the options No Extended Authentication and XAUTH (IKEv1) are available regardless of the authentication type.
-For IKEv2 with certificate or PSK authentication, all options are available except XAUTH (IKEv1).
-For IKEv2 with CA authentication, the options No Extended Authentication and EAP Second Round are available.
+With IKEv1, the options No extended authentication and XAUTH (IKEv1) are available irrespective of the authentication type.
+For IKEv2 with certificate or PSK authentication, all of the options are available except for XAUTH (IKEv1).
+For IKEv2 with CA authentication, the available options are No Extended Authentication and EAP Second Round.
 Remote certificate Only with authentication type "Certificate": Certificate of the remote site.
 Certificate authority Only with authentication type "Certificate Authority": A CA whose signed certificates can be used for authentication.
 Remote identifier If this field is empty, PSK authentication automatically uses the IP address of the remote gateway (if set).
 For certificate authentication, the distinguished name (DN) of the selected remote certificate.
 For PSK authentication, the following values are allowed: IP addresses, fully qualified domain names (FQDN), e-mail addresses (FQUN), and free text between quotation marks (").
-For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct)

-Input box Description order), but may be specified as a wildcard (e.g. $CN=$ ) - any subject alternative names (SAN) of the selected certificate.
+For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct order), but may be specified as a wildcard (e.g. CN=) - any subject alternative names (SAN) of the selected certificate.

-On the Routing tab you can modify the following parameters:
+In the Routing tab you modify the following fields:

-Table 17: Routing
+Table 19: Routing